Back to the Future: The Game: Plot

-Citizen Brown repairs the DeLorean and thus returns with Marty back to 1931 to prevent Emmett and Edna from falling in love.
-While Marty is adamant in sabotaging Emmett and Edna's relationship, Citizen Brown has become worried about what would happen with Edna and causes a fallout between both, and Brown drives away with the DeLorean.
-While Marty is successful in destroying Emmett and Edna's relationship and even inspiring Emmett in returning to being an inventor even without him watching Frankenstein, Citizen Brown picks up a distraught Edna, explaining everything and offering to help thwart Marty's plan.
+Citizen Brown repairs the DeLorean and returns with Marty to 1931 to prevent Emmett and Edna from falling in love.
+However, earlier damage to the DeLorean caused it to arrive several months late.
+While Marty is adamant in sabotaging Emmett and Edna's relationship, Citizen Brown worries about what would happen to Edna, with the two falling out and Brown driving away with the DeLorean.
+While Marty successfully destroys Emmett and Edna's relationship and even inspires Emmett to return to inventing even without him watching Frankenstein, Citizen Brown picks up a distraught Edna, explaining everything and offering to help thwart Marty's plan.

-At the Hill Valley Science Expo, in spite of Edna and Citizen Brown's attempts, Marty is successful in helping Emmett accomplish his original flying car project and even in standing for himself against his father, Judge Erhardt Brown, allowing differences to be settled as the project is a success.
-Enraged that the plan was foiled and that Citizen Brown would not help her further, Edna hijacks the DeLorean and fatally runs Citizen Brown over, inadvertently activating the time machine, causing all of Hill Valley to disappear.
-Doc, as his original self, returns in another DeLorean with instructions given by Marty and takes him into 1876 after learning Edna — exposed as the arsonist whom destroyed Kid's speakeasy which Doc was originally accused of — had inadvertently destroyed all of Hill Valley when trying to burn down a saloon being set up by Beauregard Tannen.
-Doc and Marty manage to stop Edna from burning the saloon and return her to 1931, where she's arrested and jailed alongside Kid, and Citizen Brown's DeLorean fades away.
+At the Hill Valley Science Expo, despite Edna and Citizen Brown's attempts, Marty is successful in helping Emmett accomplish his original flying car project and even in standing for himself against his father, Judge Erhardt Brown, who then reconcile.
+Enraged that the plan was foiled and that Citizen Brown will not help her further, Edna hijacks the DeLorean and fatally runs him over (before he fades away), inadvertently activating the time machine.
+As the original Doc arrives in 1931 in another DeLorean with instructions given by Marty, Hill Valley disappears.
+They learn that Edna — exposed as the real speakeasy arsonist — had inadvertently destroyed Hill Valley when trying to burn down a saloon being set up by Beauregard Tannen.
+Traveling to 1876, Doc and Marty manage to stop Edna from committing arson and return her to 1931, where she is arrested and jailed alongside Kid, and Citizen Brown's DeLorean fades away.

-Doc and Marty return to 1986 where the estale sale never occurred as the Browns' reconciliation allowed them to remain part-time in Hill Valley, Edna and Kid had married and Doc's original disappearance is explained as Doc's effort to mount up a history album on the McFly family as a graduation gift for Marty, but had trouble finding information on Marty's grandmother Sylvia, revealed to be Trixie, which was a stage name.
-Suddenly however, three DeLoreans appear, each with a different future version of Marty driving them, asking the original Marty and Doc to help repair their timelines.
+Doc and Marty return to 1986 where the estate sale never occurred as the Browns' reconciliation allowed them to remain part-time in Hill Valley and Edna and Kid had married.
+Doc's original disappearance is explained; he attempted to investigate Marty's grandmother Sylvia (revealed to be Trixie, which was a stage name) for research into an album on the McFly family history as a graduation gift for Marty.
+Suddenly, three DeLoreans appear, each driven by a different future version of Marty, asking the original Marty and Doc to help repair their timelines.
 Marty and Doc, however, decide to enjoy the present for a while and leave the alternate Martys arguing with each other as they depart to an unknown time in their DeLorean.